Poetry and Sound in Expanded Translation: Poetry in Expanded Translation III

 Papers may be given in English (preferably) or in French.

-Please send your proposals to Isabelle Hervouet-Farrar and Anne Rouhette at firstname.lastname@example.org before 30th September 2017.
+Please send your proposals to Isabelle Hervouet-Farrar and Anne Rouhette at firstname.lastname@example.org before 31st October 2017 new extended deadline)

 Caroline Bertonèche, Université de Grenoble